Seb-geospatial/BlenderMapDEM/README.md

 Parameters:
 - `north_bound: float` **Requires float**
-    - Latitude coordinate of the northern bound of your chosen DEM extent.
+    - Latitude coordinate of the northern bound of chosen DEM extent.
     - This value must be greater than `south_bound` in order to create a valid bounding box.
 Acceptable values range **between 90 and -90.**
 - `south_bound: float` **Requires float**
-    - Latitude coordinate of the southern bound of your chosen DEM extent.
+    - Latitude coordinate of the southern bound of chosen DEM extent.
     - This value must be less than `north_bound` in order to create a valid bounding box.
 Acceptable values range **between 90 and -90.**
 - `east_bound: float` **Requires float**
-    - Longitude coordinate of the eastern bound of your chosen DEM extent.
+    - Longitude coordinate of the eastern bound of chosen DEM extent.
     - This value must be greater than `west_bound` in order to create a valid bounding box.
 Acceptable values range **between 180 and -180.**
 - `west_bound: float` **Requires float**
-    - Longitude coordinate of the western bound of your chosen DEM extent.
+    - Longitude coordinate of the western bound of chosen DEM extent.
     - This value must be less than `east_bound` in order to create a valid bounding box.
 Acceptable values range **between 180 and -180.**
 - `API_Key: str` **Requires string**
     - OpenTopography API key, required for the function to fetch global DEM data made available by OpenTopography.
 Obtained free [here](https://portal.opentopography.org/lidarAuthorizationInfo?s=api).